 However, acrylic is also extremely light, which can be a negative for a backboard.
 Players want to see greater bounce when they crack the board with the ball, and you simply won’t see the same spring and bounce from an acrylic board as you might expect if you were to hit a solid polycarbonate board.

 Acrylic does not provide the same level of bounce, so you might need to spend a fair amount of time getting used to the rather unique bounces that you tend to get with an acrylic backboard.
 It can be tough to get your head around this, and it can mean that the bounce you would expect from your old polycarbonate board will differ if you were to hit the basketball off of the acrylic board at the same point.

-For longevity and durability, though, acrylic is the ideal choice if you are building a basketball court in the outdoors.
+For longevity and durability, though, acrylic is the ideal choice if you are building a basketball court outdoors.
 The UV weakness does not come into play here as it does with polycarbonate.

 There is not really a right answer here, as it depends on where you are going to be playing.
 For the most part, we would recommend that if you are looking to build an outdoor basketball court, then you should definitely look at the acrylic models that you find on the market.

 Acrylic models tend to work well because they simply have a suitability for the outdoors that polycarbonate does not have.
 This should make it a bit easier for you to go through with the purchase, though for indoor courts the choice really is yours.